SiarheiZhamoidzik/cicd-first-try/README.md

     - open file Metadata.xlsx in folder /autotest/metadata/
     - for example change name of any column.
 It should be done to make test fail
     - add, commit changes and push branch to remote repo
+    - create PR to DEV branch
+    Expected result:
+        - pipeline should be automatically triggered in 1 min
+        - test should be failed
+        - code should not be merged to DEV and RELEASE branches